Sound effect: Recording

 The most realistic sound effects may originate from original sources; the closest sound to machine-gun fire could be an original recording of actual machine guns.

 Despite this, real life and actual practice do not always coincide with theory.
-When recordings of real life do not sound realistic on playback, Foley and f/x are used to create more convincing sounds.
-For example, the realistic sound of bacon frying can be the crumpling of cellophane, while rain may be recorded as salt falling on a piece of tinfoil.
+When recordings of real life do not sound realistic on playback, Foley and effects are used to create more convincing sounds.
+For example, the realistic sound of bacon frying can be the crumpling of cellophane, while rain may be recorded as salt falling on a piece of tin foil.

 Less realistic sound effects are digitally synthesized or sampled and sequenced (the same recording played repeatedly using a sequencer).
 When the producer or content creator demands high-fidelity sound effects, the sound editor usually must augment his available library with new sound effects recorded in the field.

-When the required sound effect is of a small subject, such as scissors cutting, cloth ripping, or footsteps, the sound effect is best recorded in a studio, under controlled conditions in a process known as foley.
+When the required sound effect is of a small subject, such as scissors cutting, cloth ripping, or footsteps, the sound effect is best recorded in a studio, under controlled conditions in a process known as Foley.
 Many sound effects cannot be recorded in a studio, such as explosions, gunfire, and automobile or aircraft maneuvers.
 These effects must be recorded by a professional audio engineer.

-When such "big" sounds are required, the recordist will begin contacting professionals or technicians in the same way a producer may arrange a crew; if the recordist needs an explosion, he may contact a demolition company to see if any buildings are scheduled to be destroyed with explosives in the near future.
-If the recordist requires a volley of cannon fire, he may contact historical re-enactors or gun enthusiasts.
+When such big sounds are required, the recordist will begin contacting professionals or technicians in the same way a producer may arrange a crew; if the recordist needs an explosion, they may contact a demolition company to see if any buildings are scheduled to be destroyed with explosives in the near future.
+If the recordist requires a volley of cannon fire, they may contact historical re-enactors or gun enthusiasts.